 It’s not like when I was younger and I could spend my weekends either freebasing down trails in the evenings or heading out on 100 km rides with my buddies at the weekends.

-Finding the time to time to train harder, longer and faster can be an ordeal, and there’s only so much broccoli anyone can eat.
+Finding the time to time to train harder, longer, and faster can be an ordeal, and there’s only so much broccoli anyone can eat.
 On top of that, cycling isn’t always an easy sport.
-Wind resistance, rain, long winter nights, gravity that isn’t in your favour, and hand washing clothes until the new washing machine arrives can all work against you achieving the zen like speed you are looking for.
+Wind resistance, rain, long winter nights, gravity that isn’t in your favor, and hand washing clothes, until the new washing machine arrives, can all work against you achieving the zen-like speed you are looking for.

-If money is no option to you then sure go ahead, buy yourself a more expensive bike than the one you currently have.
+If money is no option for you then sure go ahead, and buy yourself a more expensive bike than the one you currently have.
 But understand that going out and buying a new bike at roughly the same or marginally more expensive price point than your current model, is at best, probably only going to give you an incremental advantage and marginal speed improvement over your current averages.
-While that sounds like it really sucks, there is a good alternative option out there, you might not have tried…

 In general terms, the lighter and more expensive the wheel, the more care you need to take with it.
 That’s another advantage of your basic relatively cheap wheel sets.
 If you do bust them on a badly surfaced road, it’s not that much of a worry, and there’s every chance they’ll hold some of their structural integrity.
 If say, however, you bang a set of $1000 carbon wheels on a pothole, it’s going to ruin your day, financially speaking, and be a long walk home.